williampiat3/GeneticAlgorithm/Algorithms/README.md

 An example is provided in the ```__main__``` function on a simple linear function.

+This genetic algorithm is useful however the fact that it has only one fitness is problematic: sometimes we are performing grid search to look for different combinations but it is interesting to introduce some parcimonious constraints.
+Indeed sometimes answering an optimization problem can lead to overfitting therefore it would be interesting to add a "simplicity metric" that would enforce the genetic algorithm to find the best and yet simple solution.
+This is why I implemented a genetic algorithm that can deal with multiple metrics (see multicriteria GA)

 ### Multicriteria GA
-Adding a multicreteria fitness to allow giving more weight to one fitness comapred to the other, allows to explore solutions that try to find a compromise between two (or more) metrics
+Adding a multicreteria fitness to allow giving more weight to one fitness comapred to the other, allows to explore solutions that try to find a compromise between two (or more) metrics.
+I develloped this script in order to make automated hyperparameter tuning in statistical models.
+I had two metrics of performance: the first one was the accuracy of the model and the second one was the complexity of the model (for a neural network, complexity can be mesured by the number of synaptic weights) and therefore I ran the genetic algorithm (with the right weights for the fitnesses) for it to find the optimal neural network in terms of accuracy and simplicity (I'll present this work in another github repo)

+As usual there is a simple example at the end of the script in the ```__main__``` function on a linear function

 ### Continous GA
 This algorithm does optimization of a continuous space, therefore the corss over and the mutation cannot be the same than on discrete spaces: the mutation is gaussian (it perturbs randomly with some noise) and the cross operation operates on each gene: the value of the child is taken uniformly in the interval of the values of the parent.